WaritDonut/My-Workshop-in-Data-Science/README.md

 # My-Workshop-in-Data-Science

-Hands on in outsource data
+Hands on by using outsource public data